Thinning Pine For Profit, Health, and Wildlife

 When Not To Thin

-There are a few situations when it may be prudent to consider not thinning.
+There are situations in which it may be prudent not to thin.

 Each of these conditions should be evaluated by a qualified (a green government truck, uniform, and badge do not necessarily make you qualified) professional forester on a case-by-case basis to determine whether thinning is advisable.